CausewayDigital/Minecraft-EE-MakeCode/tutorials/python-islands/island-7/autominer/autominer_1.md

 ```
 ```
-If the block bellow the agent is lava, water, or air, place a stone block bellow the agent.
+If the block below the agent is lava, water, or air, place a stone block below the agent.

 ```ghost